Finn1917/Course3Proj/Codebook.md

 The remaing fields are as follows (descriptions would have been nice, but I'm running out of time :) )

-In general though, the fields represent the means and stadard deviations of various experiment to capture 3-axial linear acceleration and 3-axial angular velocity
+In general though, the fields represent the means and stadard deviations of various measurements of 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+Additional detail is available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 1 tBodyAcc-mean()-X